spantaleev/matrix-docker-ansible-deploy/docs/configuring-playbook-bridge-mautrix-signal.md

 See the project's [documentation](https://github.com/tulir/mautrix-signal/wiki) to learn what it does and why it might be useful to you.

+**Note/Prerequisite**: If you're running with the Postgres database server integrated by the playbook (which is the default), you don't need to do anything special and can easily proceed with installing.
+However, if you're [using an external Postgres server](configuring-playbook-external-postgres.md), you'd need to manually prepare a Postgres database for this bridge and adjust the variables related to that (`matrix_mautrix_signal_database_*`).

 Use the following playbook configuration:

 ```yaml